 Information Literacy can help us become better at detecting poor sources and at seeking out and finding good sources of information.
 Information literacy is the ability to find, use, and evaluate information effectively and efficiently.
 Nina Jankowicz, author of the book How to Lose the Information War, and a fellow at The Wilson Center, a Washington Think Tank believes education is the best answer to combatting fake news.
 She says, "You're never going to stop this stuff (fake news), it's always existed.....The answer is, giving people the tools they need to identify [disinformation] and make a rational choice based on their own beliefs."

 A good example of this is two very different sites that sound very similar.
 They are The American Academy of Pediatrics and The American College of Pediatricians.
 The first is a well-respected group of over 67,000 members established over 90 years ago.
-The second is a socially conservative group of about 500 members established less than 20 years ago that is against gay and lesbian couples adopting children and advocates conversion therapy.
+The second is a socially conservative group of about 500 members established less than 20 years ago that is against LGBTQ+ couples adopting children and advocates for conversion therapy.

-An example of an image being used to create a false impression is an image of Arianna Grande covered in blood.
-The image was part of a news story about an explosion in Manchester, England after her concert.
-The explosion did occur, but the image was actually of Arianna Grande on a movie set a couple years prior, and the blood is stage makeup.
+An example of an image being used to create a false impression is an image that circulate of Arianna Grande covered in blood.
+The image was being connected to a news story about an explosion in Manchester, England, after her concert.
+The explosion did occur, but the image being used with the story was actually of Arianna Grande on a movie set a couple years prior, and the blood is stage makeup.
 The image and the story are unrelated.

 The SIFT Method

-There is a method called SIFT, each letter represents a "move" and each move is tied to a couple of specific, straightforward, simple, but extremely effective techniques for evaluating a source or a claim.
-These techniques can be used in any order, as much or as little as needed depending on your specific purpose.
+There is a method called SIFT, where each letter represents a "move" and each move is tied to a couple of specific, straightforward, simple, but extremely effective techniques for evaluating a source or a claim.
+These techniques can be used in any order and as much or as little as needed, depending on your specific purpose.